NeonMika/picture-server/README.md

 If this does not work, most likely gulp has to be installed using 'sudo npm install -g gulp'

+## How to configure?

+Edit src/config.json.

+You can edit following fields:

+owner: The owner that should be shown on the page

 ## How to run?

 Run 'gulp server'